edap/pardi/README.md

 # Pardi

 A command line tool to parse DICOM files.
+It extracts Patient ID, Patient Name and file name.

 ## Build